 To Love a Reckless Lord

-The first three full-length installments of the Conundrums of the Misses Culpepper Series featuring devilish rogues and the capricious women who capture their hearts.
+This boxed set includes the first three full-length installments of The Blue Rose Regency Romances: The Culpepper Misses Series, featuring devilish rogues and the unpredictable women who capture their hearts.

 The waltz began, and Blythe dipped into a curtsy as his lordship bowed, his unusual lion’s head stickpin in the folds of his cravat catching her eye.
 Its ruby eyes and diamond mouth twinkled in the incandescent light.
 A family heirloom?